Malfunctioning Active List: Update

-Piling on the pounds (or perhaps that should that be kilos) is not, in and of itself, necessarily a bad thing.
+Piling on the pounds (or perhaps that should be kilos) is not, in and of itself, necessarily a bad thing.
 It depends where that extra fat goes.
 If it goes on the arms or buttocks it’s broadly benign.
 It’s when it goes on the tummy that you have problems.

 Fat around and inside your abdomen, also known as visceral fat, does a lot of damage.
-It clogs up your liver, pancreas and other internal organs, massively increasing your risk of things like hypertension, heart disease and type 2 diabetes.
+It clogs up your liver, pancreas and other internal organs, massively increasing your risk of conditions like hypertension, heart disease and type 2 diabetes.

-Four years ago I discovered, while having a body scan, that I was a TOFI.
+"Four years ago I discovered, while having a body scan, that I was a TOFI.
 Thin on the outside, fat inside.
-I also discovered that I had, without knowing it, become a type 2 diabetic, like my dad.
+I also discovered that I had, without knowing it, become a type 2 diabetic, like my father.
 It is a condition that tends to run in families, though it is now on the rise everywhere.

-I’ve spent the intervening years finding out all I can about type 2 diabetes, and what I’ve learnt has really shaken me.
+I’ve spent the intervening years finding out all I can about type 2 diabetes, and what I’ve learnt has really shaken me."

 Type 2 diabetes is a modern plague, the greatest health threat of our times.
 Rates have increased across the board by around 60% over the last decade and those risks rise sharply with age.
-At least a quarter of the over 60s now have the disease, and there are plenty more who are have it but have not yet been diagnosed
+At least a quarter of the over 60s now have the disease, and there are plenty more who are have it but have not yet been diagnosed.

 What is perhaps even more scary than the rapid rise in rates of diabetes is the recent surge in prediabetes, where you have a raised blood sugar but it is not yet in the diabetic range.
 Rates of prediabetes have tripled in the last decade, accounting for more than a third of the population.